 Carrying dangerous drugs in a container other than the prescription bottle they came in may also lead to a criminal charge.
 However, these cases can likely be dismissed if you show that you held a valid prescription when you were arrested.

 What Are Potential Consequences from the Possession of a Dangerous Drug Arrest?

-Possession of a dangerous drug in Texas is governed by Health and Safety Code Section 483.
-This charge is really possession of prescription drugs that aren’t included in the Texas Health and Safety Code Schedules.
-Common dangerous drug charges are Xanax and Valium.
+Texas has very strict laws for the possession of illegal drugs.
 Any amount of a dangerous drug less than 28 grams is a class A misdemeanor.
 This is punishable by up to one year in county jail.
-An amount greater than 28 grams is a felony that varies in severity depending on the weight.
+Any amount greater than 28 grams is a felony but will vary in severity depending on the weight.

 Drug prosecution varies wildly among counties in Texas.
-For example in Travis County, drug charges are comparatively easier to deal with than in contiguous Williamson County.
+For example in Travis County, drug charges are comparatively easier to deal with than in many other counties.
 Many counties are willing to reduce or dismiss the charge if the defendant takes classes or performs community service.
-Others are more harsh and want formal probation or jail time.
+Others are harsher and want formal probation or jail time.

 How Do You Defend Against Possession of Dangerous Drug Charges?

 It varies significantly from case to case how I handle possession of dangerous drug charges.
 It largely depends on the county the defendant is charged in, the circumstances surrounding the arrest, and the amount of the drug.
 Usually, these cases hinge on either the lawfulness of the initial contact with law enforcement or the lawfulness of the search that yielded the drugs.
 Each case requires a complete analysis to determine what cracks the defense can use to their advantage.